Snow Leopard NEWS

-This category features novel natural history or field observations within snow leopard landscapes.
-Submissions must tell a compelling story that can help generate a novel hypothesis or that can be placed in a larger context of snow leopard and co-occurring species’ ecology, biology and evolution.
+Field Notes (500-1,000 words main text) present novel natural history or field observations within snow leopard landscapes.
+Field notes must tell a compelling story that can help generate a novel hypothesis or that can be placed in a larger context of snow leopard and co-occurring species’ ecology, biology and evolution.
 These are typically expected (although not required) to be accompanied by photos that help to document the observations.

-Short articles present new findings, approaches, or concepts relevant to snow leopard and co-occurring species’ conservation.
+Research Notes (500-1,500 words main text) present new findings, approaches, or concepts relevant to snow leopard and co-occurring species’ conservation.
 This is the most data-oriented section of Snow Leopard NEWS, typically outlining an introduction, methods, results and their concise discussion.
 Short review papers on a specific topic are welcome as well.
-Any references should be embedded in the text, and we encourage the inclusion of photos, diagrams and maps.
-In general Short Notes will be subject to peer review.
+We encourage the inclusion of photos, diagrams and maps.

-Word Counts excludes the abstract (up to 150 words), table content, and references and tables and figure captions for each category.
+Word Counts excludes the title page, abstract (up to 150 words), table content, tables and figure captions and references.

 Figures and photos